kennytilton/peoplesort/README.md

      If files are provided, we parse, merge, report to console, and exit.

-     Files must have, in any order, an initial row with these colun headers:
+     Files must have, in any order, an initial row with these column headers:

        LastName | FirstName | Gender | FavoriteColor | DateOfBirth

      Columns may be delimited with pipes, as shown, or commas or spaces.
 The data may not include delimiters.
+Do not use more than one space anywhere.

      If no files are provided, a service will be started on PORT or 3000.